plskyuwu/asus-linux-fan-mode-notification/README.md

 # Asus fan mode notification
-Will send a notification each time you switch fan modes on an Asus laptop that runs on Debian based operating systems.
+Will send a notification each time you switch fan modes on an Asus laptop that runs on Linux based operating systems.

-I don't really know if it will work outside of my laptop, and since it's a personal project more than anything, I'm not going to deal with it.
+It should work on any Asus laptop